 … then you’ll be able to figure out how much money you need to get there.

-In 2014, I realised I wanted to work for myself, have the ability to work from anywhere, ta make an impact and help others and most importantly; do what I love – every day.
+In 2014, I realised I wanted to work for myself, can work from anywhere, ta make an impact and help others and most importantly; do what I love – every day.
 I WANTED (and still want) FREEDOM!

 Over the years, I’ve learnt one (of many) VERY important lesson: